 “I have one rule that does away with 95 percent of the trash,” James said.
 “If they are rude enough to wear a hat inside a building, I don’t want them here.
 Most of those little faggots have their hats on backwards.”

-The restaurant’s official t-shirt makes it clear that a “f*ggot” isn’t welcome in James’s establishment.
+The official t-shirt for Gary’s Chicaros makes it clear that a “f*ggot” isn’t welcome in James’s establishment.
 It features that word, the N-word, and threatens violence against Muslims, Democrats, and members of many minority groups.

-Everyone walking into that business can see the hatred proudly paraded around, yet they continue to hand this fucker their money.
+Everyone walking into Gary’s Chicaros can see the hatred proudly paraded around, yet they continue to hand this fucker their money.
 It seems the only people he doesn’t have a problem with are straight, republican, white, Christian men.
 Gary James is a repulsive bigot who’s happy to brag about his discrimination.

 The Bigger Story:

 This isn’t the first time people have brought much of James’s views into the spotlight.
 Four years ago, many of these claims were reported.
 The people of Enid didn’t care enough to stop going to Gary’s Chicaros so the doors would have to close.
 To a certain degree, this must be accepted there.

 Before I get the hate mail, I’m sure everyone didn’t know about it.
 A few people may not have read the news stories, may not have seen the news reports, may not have heard their neighbors gossiping about the discrimination, or may not have seen James strutting around the restaurant in his distasteful shirt.
 I have no doubts many people knew what Gary’s Chicaros was about but just didn’t care.